studiomitte/rte_ckeditor_abbr/Readme.md

 ## Installation

-Use `composer require studiomitte/rte-ckeditor-abbr` or download the extension from TER.
+Use `ddev composer req studiomitte/rte-ckeditor-abbr:12.4` or download the extension from TER.

 ## Usage